On March 9, 2018, the Law to Regulate Financial Technology Institutions ("Fintech Law") was published in the Official Journal of the Federation.

 - Equity crowdfunding: Investors purchase or acquire representative securities from the applicants;

-(ii) Electronic payment funds institutions (electronic wallets): Institutions whose purpose is the issuance, administration, redemption and transmission of electronic payment funds, including national currency, foreign currency or virtual assets (cryptocurrencies), through computer applications, interfaces, internet pages, or any other means of electronic or digital communication.
-The main activities to fulfill its purpose include, among others:
+(ii) Electronic wallet institutions: Institutions whose purpose is the issuance, administration, redemption and transmission of electronic payment funds, including national currency, foreign currency or virtual assets (cryptocurrencies), through computer applications, interfaces, internet pages, or any other means of electronic or digital communication.
+The main activities to comply with its object include, among others: